How do I compile programs that use GStreamer ?

 How do I develop against an uninstalled GStreamer copy ?

-After running this script, you'll be in an environment where the uninstalled tools and plugins will be used by default.
+This setup makes use of the latest version of gst-uninstalled.
+Running this script, you'll be in an environment where the uninstalled tools and plugins will be used by default.
 Also, pkg-config will detect the uninstalled copies before (and prefer them to) any installed copies.

 How can I use GConf to get the system-wide defaults ?